YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 These community made data files were typically distributed via the forums for each region, meaning a data file hosted on the Australian forum might only contain patches for Australia, but not Europe, vice versa.
 Without some technical knowledge of the file structure, these files couldn't be combined very easily, which caused a lot of fragmentation in the community.

-This fragmentation issue has somewhat been solved in more recent years now that VATSIM have an [official GitHub repo](https://github.com/vatsimnetwork/vatspy-data-project) for these files.
+This fragmentation issue has somewhat been solved in more recent years now that VATSIM has an [official GitHub repo](https://github.com/vatsimnetwork/vatspy-data-project) for these files.

 ## The beginning of AccuMap

 With the above issues in mind, we set out with a few main goals:

 1. Accurately display the airspace boundaries for air traffic controllers without making the map look like a mess
-2. Store the airspace boundaries in a centralized and publicly accessible source, maintained by the community
+2. Store the airspace boundaries in a centralized, and publicly accessible source, maintained by the community
 3. Build a somewhat modern user interface

 ### The desktop application